 Are Get-Rich-Quick Schemes Reliable?

 Getting money for nothing sounds attractive, and so it’s easy to fall victim to influencer schemes when you see the lavish lives they lead on social media.
-But there’s a significant difference between rich vs. wealthy and again, there’s no guarantee that any get rich quick scheme will produce the results you want.
+But there’s a significant difference between rich vs. wealthy and, again, there’s no guarantee that any get-rich-quick scheme will produce the results you want.

 Even if you don’t lose money outright, you may only get a small return on investment.
 Or it can take much longer to see results.
 For example, say you’re interested in becoming a blogger so you can quit your full-time job.
 You see a popular writing course advertised by lots of different bloggers who claim to be making six figures a year.

 You buy the course, believing that in exchange for your payment of just $497 you’ll soon be on your way to making $10,000 or more each month from home.
 Except you complete the course and don’t see instant results.
-In fact, it takes you more than three years to build up your business to the point where you’re making steady income.
+In fact, it takes you more than three years to build up your business to the point where you’re making any kind of steady income.

 Recommended: Are You Bad with Money?
 Here’s How to Get Better